woolabs/woolabs.github.io/_posts/2015-06-17-android-logcat-security.markdown

     ERROR, WARN, INFO, DEBUG, VERBOSE

 Android permission READ_LOGS:logs reading permission.
 App logs can be accessed by requesting READ_LOGS permission in Android  prior to 4.1.
 But Google finds it is a security risk.
 So in Android 4.1 and later version, App logs can not be accessed with READ_LOGS permission.
-The signature of Logcat has been changed into "signature|system|development" in Android 4.1, which means that only system signed apps or apps with root permission are allows to gain this permission.
+The signature of Logcat has been changed into `signature|system|development` in Android 4.1, which means that only system signed apps or apps with root permission are allows to gain this permission.
 Ordinary users can view all of the logs through ADB.

 #0x01 test